 Type IV: intermediate severity

-Also known as "brittle bone disease", OI is characterized by impaired synthesis of type I collagen, leading to such brittle and fragile bones [LIM 2017].
+Also commonly known as "brittle bone disease", OI is characterized by impaired synthesis of type I collagen, leading to such brittle and fragile bones [LIM 2017].

-Bone fragility in OI is complex and not totally understood despite the investigations at different hierarchical levels.
-Multiple studies show that DXA areal BMD (aBMD) tends to be lower in OI than compared to healthy individuals [Folkestad 2012, Lindahl 2015, Scheres2018].
+Bone fragility in OI is complex and not totally understood, despite the investigations at different hierarchical levels.
+Multiple studies show that DXA areal bone mineral density (aBMD) tends to be lower in OI compared to healthy individuals [Folkestad 2012, Lindahl 2015, Scheres2018].
 The microstructure is different as well.
-[Folkestad 2012], [Kocijan 2015], and [Rolvien2018] shown that BV/TV and trabecular number in OI is lower than for healthy controls.
-Trabecular spacing and inhomogeneity are higher for OI diagnosed people but the trabecular thickness is not significantly different.
-At the ECM level, a recent study shown that OI bone tends to present higher modulus, ultimate stress and post-yield behavior than healthy bone in compression [Indermaur 2021].
+[Folkestad 2012], [Kocijan 2015], and [Rolvien2018] have shown that bone volume fraction (BV/TV) and trabecular number (Tb.N) in OI bone is lower than for healthy controls.
+Trabecular spacing (Tb.Sp) and inhomogeneity () are higher for OI bone, but the trabecular thickness (Tb.Th.) is not significantly different.
+At the ECM level, a recent study shown that in compression, OI bone tends to present higher modulus, ultimate stress and post-yield behaviour than healthy bone [Indermaur 2021].

-High resolution peripheral quantitative tomography (HR-pQCT) scans allow to perform in vivo assessment of trabecular architecture and volumetric BMD in distal radius and tibia [Boutroy 2005].
+High-resolution peripheral quantitative tomography (HR-pQCT) scans allow to perform in vivo assessment of trabecular architecture and volumetric bone mineral density (vBMD) in the distal radius and distal tibia [Boutroy 2005].
 Moreover, the bony microstructure obtained from HR-pQCT can be used for finite element analysis (FEA) to predict mechanical properties [Boutroy 2008].
-Homogenized FE (hFE) is a FEA scheme including volume fraction (BV/TV) and anisotropy information (fabric) of trabecular bone from HR-pQCT which to assess bone strength within reasonable computation time [Pahr 2009].
-High correlations were found between patient-specific hFE and mechanical compression experiment of cadaveric samples [Varga 2011, Arias-Moreno 2019].
-Thus, it could be legitimate to use hFE for OI patients bone strength estimation and fracture risk assessment.
-However, HR-pQCT-based FEA rely on fabric-elasticity relationships.
-Therefore, the present study aims to compare trabecular bone microstructure of healthy and OI diagnosed individuals and to investigate the hypothesis of similar fabric-elasticity relationships.
+Homogenized finite element (hFE) is based on BV/TV and anisotropy information (fabric) of trabecular bone from HR-pQCT which to assess bone strength within reasonable computation time [Pahr 2009].
+High correlations were found between patient-specific hFE and mechanical compression experiment of freshly frozed human samples at the distal radius [Varga 2011, Arias-Moreno 2019].
+Thus, it could be legitimate to use hFE for OI patients bone strength estimation and potentially fracture risk assessment.
+However, HR-pQCT-based FEA relies on fabric-elasticity relationships.
+Therefore, the present study aims to compare trabecular bone microstructure of healthy and OI bone samples and to investigate the hypothesis of similar fabric-elasticity relationships.

 2. Methods